Skip to content

 Local SEO Integration in Design

-For small businesses serving local markets, your website design should actively support your local SEO efforts.
-This means integrating location-based elements naturally into your site structure and content presentation.
+For small businesses serving local markets, your website design should support your local SEO.
+This means weaving location-based elements naturally into your site structure and content.

 Design elements that boost local SEO: